sagemath/trac_to_gh/Issue 7514.md

 # Issue 7514: rewrite load and attach

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7514

 Original creator: was